Increase Happiness with Yoga - Aura Wellness Center

 Focus on You

-Signing up for a yoga class also means that you’re taking the necessary time for yourself.
-In a world filled with scores of obligations and responsibilities, including jobs, classes, housekeeping and raising a family, you may find that you put your own needs to the side on a regular basis.
+Signing up for a yoga class also means taking the necessary time for yourself.
+In a world filled with scores of obligations and responsibilities, including jobs, classes, housekeeping, and raising a family, you may find that you put your own needs to the side regularly.
 Never taking time for yourself isn’t good, and it can lead you to lose a sense of your identity.
-Going to yoga means that you have set aside that time for you.
-No matter how busy the day or week is, you know that you’ll have this time.
+Going to yoga means that you have set aside that time for yourself.
+No matter how busy the day or week is, you know you’ll have this time.

 Identify Your Frustrations